 General Data Protection Regulation (GDPR)

-The GDPR is a regulation that is applicable from 25th May 2018.
 It strengthens the protection of personal data.

 The UK is enacting a Data Protection Bill which enshrines the provisions of the GDPR into UK law and establishes continuity of the GDPR in the UK post Brexit.
 The Data Protection Act will be repealed at this time.